-3) Rock a Rodeo ....
+3) Rock a Rodeo ...
 What better way to get a sense for western lore than to check out a rodeo?
 Rodeo is a professional sport that originated from the working practices of cattle herding, and has become a way of life for many of it's amateur and professional participants.
 From team roping to barrel racing, from boot spurs to glitter studded western shirts, a rodeo offers a glimpse into the legendary American west.
 This September and October, there are several rodeos across the state.
-The North Dakota Rodeo Association Finals will be held in Watford City, September 13th and 14th.
-In Jamestown, from September 27th-29th, the year-end championship for the North Dakota circuit Roughrider Rodeo Association Finals will be held.
+The North Dakota Rodeo Association Finals will be held in Watford City.
+The year-end championship for the Roughrider Rodeo Association Finals will be held in Jamestown.
 And in Minot, the champions of the PCRA's Badlands Circuit will be crowned at the Badlands Circuit Finals Rodeo, also called the Minot Y's Men's Rodeo.
 And it's worth noting that if you're not really sure what the objective of a certain rodeo event is, just ask the person sitting next to you.
-North Dakotans are friendly- they would be happy to fill you in.
+North Dakotans are friendly and they would be happy to fill you in.

-4) Find the "World's Largest ... " ....
+4) Find the "World's Largest ... " ...
 When I moved to North Dakota over a decade ago, I noticed our state's penchant for "The World's Largest fill-in-the-blank."
-Start your own scavenger hunt, and Instagram your way across the state as you seek out these metal monstrosities.
-New Salem Sue is the World's Largest Fiberglass Holstein Cow.
+Start your own scavenger hunt and Instagram your way across the state as you seek out these metal monstrosities.
+Salem Sue is the World's Largest Holstein Cow.
 Jamestown lays claim to the World's Largest Buffalo.
 Wahpeton has the World's Largest Catfish.
-A stretch of highway near Regent has the World's Largest Scrap Tin Sculptures.
-There is also Wally the Giant Walleye (Garrison); Tommy the Giant Turtle (Bottineau); the World's Largest Sandhill Crane (Steele); a Giant Dala Horse (Minot); and then there's "Big Gene", the Giant Golf Zombie, who resides on the Garrison Golf Course.
+A stretch of highway near Regent has the World's Largest Scrap Metal Sculptures.
+There is also Wally the Walleye (Garrison); Tommy the Turtle (Bottineau); the World's Largest Sandhill Crane (Steele); a giant Dala Horse (Minot); and then there's "Big Gene," the giant Golf Zombie, who resides on the Garrison Golf Course.
 Who knew?

-5) Get Your Prairie Culture On ....
+5) Get Your Prairie Culture On ...
 The salvage-meets-prairie exterior of the Prairie Arts Museum situated on a quiet side street in downtown Fargo is a piece of art in and of itself.
 The innovative design carries through to the museum's interior, which houses approximately a dozen special exhibitions of 20th and 21st century art throughout the year.
 In addition to the art exhibits, there are classes, studios, lectures and performances held within the complex.
-On September 27th, there will be a reception held at the Prairie Arts Museum to recognize the artists and the work they will showcase during the Fargo Moorhead Visual Artist Studio Crawl.
 Check out http://plainsart.org/category/events/ for a calendar of upcoming events.